MicroEJ/docs/VEEWearUserGuide/sdk.rst

 VEE Wear SDK
 ============

-The VEE Wear SDK allows developers to build a VEE Wear Kernel binary and develop VEE Wear Apps.
+The VEE Wear SDK allows developers to build a VEE Wear Kernel executable and develop VEE Wear Apps.

 The SDK contains the following components: